jepegit/cellpy/docs/Tutorials/getting_started_tutorial.rst

 folder <https://github.com/jepegit/cellpy/tree/master/examples>`__).

 .. note::
-    The plan is that the ``cellpy pull`` command can assist in downloading both examples and tests.
-However, we have not had time to implement it yet.
+    The ``cellpy pull`` command can assist in downloading both examples and tests.

 Let's start by a trying to import ``cellpy`` in an interactive Python session.
 If you have an icon to press to start up the Python in interactive mode,